mustafatekn/spotify/README.md

-To run this project,  in the root folder you should run these commands:
+To run this project:
+in the root directory, you should run these commands:

 ```docker
 docker build -t spotify .